merely-useful/py-rse/DESIGN.md

 -   Every Markdown file's YAML must contain one field:
     -   `title`: the file's title.

--   Lessons must also contain:
+-   Lessons must also contain three lists (all Markdown-formatted):
     -   `questions`: a point-form list of motivating questions.
     -   `objectives`: a point-form list of learning objectives.
     -   `keypoints`: a point-form list of key points for a cheat sheet.